soybeanjs/vite-vue3-ts-starter/README.md

-# Vite-TS-Vue3-Starter
+# vite-vue3-ts-starter

-This template is based on the template created by @vitejs/app, which add eslint、prettier、commitlint to format code.
+This template is based on the template created by create-vue, which add eslint、prettier、husky、commitlint to format code, and add unit test tool vitest.